KieranCanter/kierancanter.dev/README.md

 Metadata can sometimes be overlooked by developers, but can contribute greatly to responsiveness and even search engine optimization (SEO).

 For one, the site's favicon is what the user constantly sees and associates with the site itself.
-It's the icon that's used for the site in different representational contexts, such as the browser bar, bookmarks, mobile home screen, etc. By defining several different sizes/colors and using different file types, the favicon is sure to appear clear for all users.
+It's the icon that's used for the site in different representational contexts, such as the browser bar, bookmarks, mobile home screen, etc. By defining several sizes/colors and using different file types, the favicon is sure to appear clear for all users.
 I made sure to create SVGs, PNGs, sizes from 16x16px to 512x512px, and separate files for light and dark mode.

 Another example is the existence of a web manifest file.
 This is a JSON file that defines metadata associated with the progressive web app (PWA) version of the website, that is, the feature on most mobile devices that allows the user to add a website as a simple application on their home screen.
-While not gamebreaking if absent, supporting the PWA feature illustrates a complete design and may improve the experience of users that take advantage of the feature.
+While not game-breaking if absent, supporting the PWA feature illustrates a complete design and may improve the experience of users that take advantage of the feature.
 I ensured all relevant information was defined here such as the PWA icon, theme/background color, categories, etc.

 Finally, the viewport can contribute greatly to the look and feel of a site.
 By restricting the user's ability to scale the viewport and setting the height/width equal to that of the screen, user-caused errors that may have negative effects on the display of the site are mitigated.